 Impact of COVID-19 on CRE Lending

-While COVID has impacted the commercial real estate world in many ways, perhaps none is more profound than in the lending sector.
-Connect recently chatted with T.R.
+While COVID has impacted the commercial real estate industry in many ways, perhaps none is more profound than in the lending sector.
+Connect Media recently chatted with T.R.
 Hazelrigg IV, president and cofounder of nationwide direct lender Avatar Financial Group, to get insights into just how deep the impact has been, how the market dislocation compares to past recessions, the long-term impacts and what the future holds.

 Connect Media: How has COVID-19 impacted the lending landscape so far?

 Hazelrigg: At the start, there were quite a few lenders that just stopped lending all together.
 This was both out of choice and out of issues with their back room.
 In the private lending arena, a lot of lenders are leveraged mortgage funds.
 Some of those lenders operating off lines of credit had issues with access to capital so that sidelined them, not by reasons of their own choosing.
 We had quite a few other lenders that just hiccupped when COVID hit and left a lot of opportunity for bridge lenders.

 Connect Media: Where are we in this disruption, what do you think lies ahead and how long do you think it will take for the CRE markets to recover?